shaninishad1999/IT-Consulting-Responsive-Website/README.md

-it cunsalting website using html and css
+It-Consulting-Responsive-Website using html and css.
+It is fully responsive in tablet and mobile view.